ChiFrontEnd/CodeArcade_Studio/README.md

 ## 📌 Overview

-This repository contains **production-ready T-SQL scripts** for SQL Server administration, monitoring, and troubleshooting, developed based on real-world DBA experience.
+Welcome to my personal collection of web-based games!
+This repository serves as a centralized hub for my browser-based game development projects, focusing on logic, user interaction, and clean code.

 ---